E Source has employees in more than 30 states and provinces across the US and Canada. We’re committed to protecting the

 The best science out there tells us we need bold action to keep global temperatures from rising 2° Celsius.
-To ensure a livable planet for future generations, we must dramatically reduce our emissions as a society and work to draw down the roughly 1.5 trillion tons of carbon dioxide in the atmosphere.
+To ensure a livable planet for future generations, we must dramatically reduce our emissions and draw down the roughly 1.5 trillion tons of carbon dioxide in the atmosphere.

 Our mission is to build a sustainable future in partnership with electric and gas utilities, water utilities, and cities.
 Living our mission means building a sustainable future with our own business practices.
 We have two top-level sustainability commitments:

 We’ll reduce our Scope 1, Scope 2, and Scope 3 emissions by 50% by 2030 and produce net-zero carbon by 2050.